budgetdailyapp/budgetdailyapp.github.io/README.md

 # 💰 Budget Daily
-**Track your money with clarity and control — no subscriptions, no ads.**
+**Track your money with clarity and control — no subscriptions.**

 Budget Daily helps you manage expenses, income, and bills in one elegant app built for privacy and simplicity.
-Pay once, own it forever, and take control of your finances every day.
+Free with Ads, or pay once, own it forever, and take control of your finances every day.

 ---